mem-courses/discrete-mathmatics/homework/week7.typ

 #hw("44")[
 	Find a formula for the number of ways to seat $r$ of $n$ people around a circular table, where seatings are considered the same if every person has the same two neighbors without regard to which side these neighbors are sitting on.
 ][
+	Choose one position of the circular table as the starting point, and then label $n$ seats in clockwise order.
+Here we can transform the given problem into a linear seating problem:
+	$
+	binom(n,r)
+	$
+	And since all the people is distinguishable, it would be counted for multiple times if we shift people by the circle.
+So the number of ways need to divied by $r$, and the answer is:
+	$
+	1/r binom(n,r)
+	$
 ]

 #hw("46")[